memsql/memsql-perf-tools/README.md

 * `partition.py` - Traces the probes for all the low-level commands in the clustering / partition sharding code.
 Make sure you point it at the exact binary from which the node you want to trace was launched.
-See the help for this tool, or [the MemSQL BPF doc's](docs/02_bpf.md) debugging section for more info.
+See the help for this tool, or [the MemSQL BPF doc's debugging section] (docs/02_bpf.md#your-probe-which-counts-something-like-probe-hits-attaches-without-errors-but-it-is-reporting-a-count-of-0) for more info.

 Scripts that don't work: